Early Years

 My sister, Nondys, was killed by a car while walking home from school when i was ten years old.

 Other than those significant events, my life was typical for a youngster in Eugene until I was 16.
 Tension between my father and I grew increasingly worse, perhaps because we were so much alike.
 The straw that broke the camel’s back came when he forbade me to use the family phone.
-A teenager couldn’t get by without a phone in those days.
+Everybody knows a teenager can’t get by without a phone.

 I hadn’t had contact with my mother since I was five years old, but I knew a couple on my paper route who had been good friends with her so I decided to ask them if they knew how to contact her as I wanted to go live with her.
 They did and telephoned her on the spot.
 My mother, stepfather and half-sister, Kathleen, drove up that evening.
 I returned to Coos Bay with them that night.
 I later learned that my dad, having legal custody of me, had to agree with the move which he did.